AlexChristensen/SemNetCleaner/README.md

 # How To Use
 See our tutorial: https://psyarxiv.com/eht87/

-Christensen, A. P., & Kenett, Y. N. (under review).Semantic network analysis (SemNA): A tutorial on preprocessing, estimating, and analyzing    semantic networks.
+Christensen, A. P., & Kenett, Y. N. (under review).
+Semantic network analysis (SemNA): A tutorial on preprocessing, estimating, and analyzing    semantic networks.
 PsyArXiv. doi:10.31234/osf.io/eht87.
 OSF:10.17605/OSF.IO/HQXTC

 # How To Install
 devtools::install_github("AlexChristensen/SemNetCleaner")